-Let us now prove the sandwiching of the full conformal prediction region by its lower and upper approximation.
-Let $\alpha \in (0,1)$ be a control level and $y \in \mathcal{Y}$.
-Using the above mention sandwiching for the conformal p-value functions, one has the following implications, almost surely
+Let us now prove the sandwiching of the full-conformal prediction-region by its lower and upper approximation.
+Let $\alpha \in (0,1)$ be a control-level and $y \in \mathcal{Y}$.
+Using the above mention sandwiching for the conformal p-value functions, one has the following implications, almost-surely